robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 <img src="{{ site.imageurl }}secondbrain2/fwm.png" style="width:45%;"/>
 </center>

-At certain intervals (e.g every few episodes, or every season if I’ve gotten lazy) I compile all the highlights into Source notes – either one note per podcast or one note per podcast season depending on the information density.
+At certain intervals (e.g. every few episodes, or every season if I’ve gotten lazy) I compile all the highlights into Source notes – either one note per podcast or one note per podcast season depending on the information density.

 ### Journal articles